7.

 Certainly, Sodom's wickedness was not exclusively related to homosexual conduct.
 Even before the two angels visited Lot, Abraham was negotiating with God over the wickedness that was endemic in Sodom.
 And, writing centuries later, Ezekiel the prophet notes that Sodom's wickedness included pride, materialism, and injustice:

-Now this was the sin of your sister Sodom: She and her daughters were arrogant, overfed and unconcerned: they did not help the poor and needy (Ezek.
-16:49).
+Behold, this was the guilt of your sister Sodom: she and her daughters had arrogance, abundant food and careless ease, but she did not help the poor and needy.

 But never doubt that Ezekiel's dirty laundry list on Sodom included other "detestable" sins as well: